Open Day 2017

 Stem cells and robots

 Go on a guided tour of the Stem Cell and Genotyping labs.
-See stem cells under the microscope, discover how genotyping machines work and how they are important in lab forensics.
+See stem cells under the microscope, discover how genotyping machines work and how they are important in LMB science.

 Come sort with me

 Explore the fascinating world of flow cytometry, with a tour of the Flow Cytometry laboratory, and explanations on how a cell sorter works.
 Have a go at making sort decisions yourself with our colour-sorter game.

 Learn about one of three techniques that scientists in the LMB’s Structural Studies Division use to identify the structure of proteins: cryo-electron microscopy, X-ray crystallography and NMR.
 Follow a protein through the process of having its structure solved.

 Drop into the LMB’s Mechanical Workshop where unique scientific instruments are designed and made.
 Try operating one of the machines to create your own LMB freebie.

 Good viruses, bad viruses, and the evolution of sex